 Criminal Record For Shoplifting – Spent Convictions?

 Of course, the million-dollar question right now is will the existence of a prior criminal conviction automatically disqualify an applicant?
 If not, what is the threshold?
 Will ‘spent’ convictions need to be disclosed?

-The indiscretions of youth can come back and haunt you in later years and in this question, a conviction for shoplifting quite some time ago is on the mind of an intending foreign national resident of Hong Kong…
+The indiscretions of youth can come back and haunt you in later years and in this question, a criminal record for shoplifting quite some time ago is on the mind of an intending foreign national resident of Hong Kong …

 I am very keen in settling down in Hong Kong in the long-term future.
 And I hope to start off by studying as a student in Hong Kong, then applying for work under the ‘Immigration Arrangement for Non-local Graduates‘ (IANG scheme).

 However, I have a problem.
 I have a conviction for shoplifting, committed around 6 years ago.
 So I need to ask?

 Will a Criminal Record for Shoplifting Compromise My Immediate and Long Term Plans for Residence in Hong Kong?

 I hope to find out from you, if that would be a bar to obtaining a work visa under the ‘IANG’ scheme?